Platform Features

 | Memory | Automatic | Automatic | Automatic | Automatic | Automatic |

-For tool configuration and security implications, see configuration and sharing and security.
+For self-hosted tool configuration and security implications, see configuration and sharing and security.
+Mutiro-hosted agents use hosted catalog defaults.

 What Doesn't Exist Yet